fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 #### Assumptions

 For the purposes of this RFC we will assume
-* Portable profiles will eventually disappear in favour of .NET Standard.
+* Portable profiles will eventually be legacy in favour of .NET Standard.
 (People building PCL DLLs will still be able to reference an earlier FSharp.Core package)
-* Xamarin profiles will eventually iterate towards .NET Standard, at least for the purposes of FSharp.Core.
-(People building Xamarin apps will still be able to reference an earlier FSharp.Core package)
+* Xamarin programmability will eventually iterate towards .NET Standard, at least for the purposes of FSharp.Core.
+(People building Xamarin apps today will still be able to reference an earlier FSharp.Core package)
 * The runtime dependencies in the F# library ecosystem are based around DLL identity (not package identity).
 * The compile-time dependencies in the F# library ecosystem are based on package identity.